Operational Requirement F.155: Designs

 Armstrong-Whitworth put forward their AW.169.
 A razor-thin straight wing carried the engines in nacelles – two Gyron Juniors on each side – with a rocket booster under the long narrow fuselage.
 Two missiles were carried, one on each wingtip.

 Vickers-Armstrong submitted the Type 559; an unorthodox canard design with a massive chin air intake, split vertically, for two reheated Gyron engines placed, as in the English Electric Lightning, one above the other.
 Two Spectre Junior rockets were situated each side of the jets at wing level.
 Two Red Hebe or Blue Jay missiles were mounted alongside the upper part of the fuselage between the canard and the mainplane, which had end-plates incorporating twin rudders.

 De Havilland submitted a relatively small design when compared to the giants from Fairey and Saunders-Roe.
 The DH.117 was to be powered by two Gyron Junior turbojets and a Spectre booster rocket in the tail, with a crew of two seated in tandem.
 Provision was not made for Red Hebe, the de Havilland team preferring the company's own line of missiles that would culminate in Red Top.

 English Electric submitted a design based on their successful P.1B short-range interceptor that would become the Lightning.
 The P.8 was larger overall, carried a crew of two, moved the weapons to the wingtips and undercarriage to the fuselage but featured the same vertically-stacked engine and nose intake layout as the Lightning.
 The radar package was to be the same AI-23 AIRPASS system as the Lightning but with a larger scanner dish to improve detection range.
 At the time, English Electric engineers were far from convinced of the ability of fighter aircraft to carry both radar- and infrared-guided weapons, so designed the P.8 to only carry the de Havilland Blue Jay Mk.4, which would enter service as Red Top.

 The AW.169 and Fairey's Delta III design were considered to be the best two contenders taking into account the design of the aircraft, the development risks, the capabilities of the design teams and the manufacturers' workloads – Bristol had not been invited to tender because of the importance of the Bristol 188 high speed research plane they were working on.
 Initially further work was contracted on both designs but by the end of the year the AW.169 was dropped and the Fairey design become a firm choice.
-However, in April the following year, the 1957 Defence White Paper terminated nearly all manned fighter development projects.
+However, in April the following year, the 1957 Defence White Paper terminated nearly all crewed fighter development projects.